-It is to be noted that the optimized energy and the calculated BEs obtained from the \texttt{Gaussian} program are not always accurate due to stationary point convergence in frequency domain calculations.
-This is because the root-mean-square (RMS) and maximum force are calculated analytically in the self-consistent field (SCF) and frequency domain.
+It is to be noted that the optimized energy and the calculated BEs obtained from the \texttt{Gaussian} program are not always accurate, due to stationary point convergence in frequency domain calculations.
+This is because the root mean square (RMS) and the maximum force are calculated analytically in the SCF and frequency domain.
 However, SCF numerically solves the maximum and RMS displacement; on the contrary, the post-SCF (frequency) solves both of them analytically.
 Hence, some deviation of $\pm 1$~K can be observed.
-Due to time constraints and high computational cost, the values are taken even when only the maximum and RMS forces are being converged in the frequency domain, and the frequencies are all positive.
+Due to time constraints and high computational costs, the values were taken even when only the maximum and RMS forces were converged in the frequency domain, and the frequencies are all positive.